BogdanTurbal/ellice/README.md

 *   **Pros**: Finds the counterfactual closest to the query.
 *   **Cons**: May produce synthetic points that don't exist in the data (though usually plausible).

-**Sparsity Support**: Enable `sparsity=True` to find counterfactuals with minimal feature changes using iterative feature selection (Algorithm 3 from the paper).
+**Sparsity Support**: Enable `sparsity=True` to find counterfactuals with minimal feature changes.
+It uses **Algorithm 3** from the paper, which:
+1. Runs a full optimization to determine gradient magnitudes for each feature.
+2. Ranks features by importance (accumulated gradients).
+3. Iteratively selects features in a greedy manner (starting with the most important) and optimizes using only those features until a robust counterfactual is found.

 ```python
 cf = exp.generate_counterfactuals(